 The Converter\Parameters subparameter must contain one parameter name per line, which must be followed by an equal sign and a constant numeric literal or a reference to a parameter name which is located in a parameter tree.
 The reference must begin with a file name, followed by an open parentheses and a the tree root name, a new open parentheses for any branch names (including the Reserved\Parameters or Model\Specific branch names if present in the tree) and the parameter name, and a matching set of closing parentheses.
-The file reference must be located in the same directory as the .ibs file containing the reference.
+The file reference may point to any file which contains one or more parameter trees.
+The files referenced must be located in the same directory as the .ibs file containing the reference.
 The file names of parameter files must follow the rules for file names given in Section 3, "GENERAL SYNTAX RULES AND GUIDELINES".
-Parameter files may only contain parameter trees using the tree syntax described in IBIS in Section Error!
-Reference source not found. with the following exceptions and additions:
+Parameter files may only contain parameter trees using the tree syntax described in IBIS in Section 10.3 with the following exceptions and additions: